 The historic White Hart Royal Hotel serves lunch, dinner and afternoon tea, with a seasonal menu using produce from Gloucestershire and the Cotswolds.
 You can eat in the dining room or the casual bar area, which has a cosy fire in winter.
 As well as a main menu featuring risotto, burgers, steaks and salads, there are sandwiches available at lunchtimes and a children’s menu.

 Or Sakura Bistro is a family-run restaurant with a healthy menu of create-your-own poke bowls as well as dishes like mussels and fries, Thai Green curry and flatbread wraps – with vegan, dairy-free and gluten-free options available.
-They also mix up a good smoothie or cocktail.
+They also mix up a delicious smoothie or cocktail.

 Where to stay in Moreton-in-Marsh